boku7/boku7.github.io/_posts/2021-07-12-ArtOfDeviceCodePhish.md

 + Since Bob is already logged into his account on his default browser, Bob is not required to authenticate with his credentials and MFA.
 + If Bob is not logged into his browser, he will need to enter his credentials and complete the MFA challenge.
-+ Recently I've noticed that Bob may be prompted with a secuirty prompt to ask Bob if he knows what he's about to do.
++ Recently I've noticed that Bob may be prompted with a security prompt to ask Bob if he knows what he's about to do.

 ![](/assets/images/devcode/BobWhatAreYouDoingBro.png)